logo image

 82 AD - a Roman Fort was built at Inchtuthil, 4 miles southwest of Blairgowrie.

-800s - Pictish stone carvings are found in the area with the Meigle Sculptured Stone Museum situated 5 miles east of Blairgowrie in the village of Meigle.
+800s - Pictish stone carvings are found in the area with the Meigle Sculptured Stone Museum 5 miles east of Blairgowrie in the village of Meigle.

 1000s - the earliest parts of Craighall Castle were built for the Scotts, 2 miles north of Blairgowrie.